MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/set-up-maintain-vendor-collaboration.md

 -   **Active (PO is auto-confirmed)** - Purchase orders are automatically confirmed when the vendor accepts them without changes.
 -   **Active (PO is not auto-confirmed)** - Purchase orders need to be manually confirmed by your organization, after the vendor has accepted them.

+[!Note]
-**Note:** This task can also be carried out by procurement professionals in your company.
+This task can also be carried out by procurement professionals in your company.

 ## Troubleshoot the provisioning of new vendor collaboration users
 New vendor collaboration users are provisioned using the workflow that you've set up to process vendor collaboration user requests of type **Provision vendor user**.